 Poor anchorman, having to google Thoreau.
-Maybe now even Charlie feels quiet and desperate.
+Maybe now Charlie feels quiet and desperate too.
 Staring out the window, perhaps he’s nipping at a tumbler of fine scotch and just allowing the pain to come.
-Or maybe, like his friend, he’s trapping a fourteen year-old in his apartment, then putting on a condom and raping her.
+Or maybe like his friend he’s trapping a fourteen year-old in his apartment, putting on a rubber, and raping her.

 In my experience as a reporter and in my personal life, this is not the first instance I have observed of such a phenomenon, but to me this is the most difficult to try and understand.

-Because I’m not reading it on a teleprompter.
-I got the guy into the Shriners, incidentally.
+In part because I’m not reading it on a teleprompter.
+I got this Kloman guy into the Shriners, incidentally.

 For I have known Chris as a wonderful husband, great Dad, and, yes, a truly fine teacher.

 Oh, a truly fine teacher.
-In all this rush to hear the stories of students, now grown, and to recognize them as horrors, and ram them right down the gullets of the justice system, Charlie’d like to remind everybody how hard all of this has been on someone else.
+In all this rush to hear the stories of students, now grown, and to recognize them as horrors, and feed them into the gears of the justice system, Charlie’d like to remind everybody how hard all of this has been on him.

 It is a case almost Dostoyevskian (if I can coin a word) in that Chris must have carried this guilt with him for years and I can’t imagine how the knowledge that it would some day come out, as it inevitably would, must have eaten at his soul.

-Admit it, judge: You still feel bad for Raskolnikov.
+And how hard it’s been on Chris Kloman, reluctant children-raper.
+Admit it, judge: You felt bad for Raskolnikov.
 And if Anne Sullivan hadn’t walked into her kid’s school that day, would we even be here?
-But then just imagine how much worse Chris would feel, with his tatty soul, so teh sadz in every direction.
-Now like a good little talking head, who if nothing else knows his audience, Charlie works to bring it home:
+If not for an unlucky break just imagine how much worse Chris would feel.
+Now like a good little talking head, who if nothing else knows his audience, Charlie brings it home:

 I have tried since learning of Chris’s actions to put myself in your shoes.
 You have the most difficult of jobs.
 For I don’t know how one can determine what is fair or right after all these years – fair and right for the young women who were involved;

 The women who were involved.
-Or the eighth-graders who were groped, dry-humped, and raped.
-It wasn’t really much of an office romance, was it?
+Not the children who were used, groped, and humped.
+It really wasn’t much of an office romance, was it?

 . . fair and right for Chris.
 I do know that I believe in redemption.
 When I was hosting Good Morning America we frequently broadcast . .

 Yes, he underlined it.
-I bet Chuck would be less prone to flog his résumé if he’d hosted, say, Good Morning Joe Buttafuoco.
+I bet Chuck would be less prone to flog his résumé if he’d hosted Good Morning Joey Buttafuoco.